-With Greene County's strategic location, strong workforce base, lower cost of business and living, and solid infrastructure, Greene County offers a number of business advantages for both investors to locate in the County and for existing businesses to continue to thrive.
+With Greene County's strategic location, strong workforce base, lower cost of business and living and solid infrastructure, Greene County offers a number of business advantages for both investors to locate to the county and for existing businesses to continue to thrive.

-Prominent local industries like: education, information technology, agriculture, retail, finance, customer service, automotive, & more give a warm welcoming to all current and future residents..
+Prominent local industries like: education, information technology, agriculture, retail, finance, customer service, automotive and more give a warm welcoming to all current and future residents..

 Income for Greene County (2017)